How Often To Clean Diamond Ring | Our Detailed Guide to Maintain Your Jewels

 The Value of Clean Jewelry

 Keeping your jewelry looking shiny and new is essential.
-But keeping it clean, also helps the jewelry piece stay intact and last as long as possible (if maintained properly).
+But keeping your diamond jewelry clean, also helps the jewelry pieces stay intact and last as long as possible (if maintained properly).

-The natural oils on your body, along with debris from touching surfaces in your day-to-day life, can slowly wear down the precious metals holding your diamond or other stones held in by your jewelry piece.
+The natural oils on your body, along with debris from touching surfaces in your day-to-day life, can slowly wear down the precious metals holding your diamond or other stones held in by your jewelry piece, or can make your diamond ring smell unpleasantly.

 closeup of person's fingers with a diamond ring